FluffyMaguro/SC2_Coop_Overlay/README.md

    ACCOUNTDIR = C:\Users\Maguro\Documents\StarCraft II\Accounts

-* **Added an option for automactic upload of analysed replays to https://starcraft2coop.com/**
+* **If and only if these are set, analysed replays will be automatically uploaded to https://starcraft2coop.com/**

    AOM_NAME = Maguro (account name)